-The agency has a large network of centres where citizens can apply for social grants.
-It also manages a large payment system of more than 17 million social grants each month.
+The agency’s core business is to administer and pay social assistance transfers.
+It has a large network of centres where citizens can apply for social grants, and manages a large payment system of more than 17 million monthly social grants.

 Tackling substance abuse

-The GBVCC uses technology to geographically locate a caller from a mobile phone in order to determine the resources 214 214 nearest to the caller such as a social worker, a police station, a hospital or safe house.
+The GBVCC uses technology to geographically locate a caller from a mobile phone in order to determine the resources nearest to the caller such as a social worker, a police station, a hospital or safe house.